llooker/gcp_billing_block/README.md

 - [period_over_period](/views/period_over_period.view.lkml) - fields specific to period over period analysis, for example looking at current Year to Date spend compared to Prior
 - [currency_symbols](/views/currency_symbols.view.lkml) - customizes the html for spend metrics to include the currency symbol specific to the currency set in the billing export

+Note: this block leverages [presistent derived tables](https://docs.looker.com/data-modeling/learning-lookml/derived-tables#temporary_and_persistent_derived_tables) and [incremental derived tables](https://docs.looker.com/data-modeling/learning-lookml/derived-tables#incrementally_building_pdts).
+Please make sure these are enabled in your Looker instance in order to use.

 ### Customizing the Model